 The theme is developed based on the Genesis framework from StudioPress.
 Two child themes with different colour combinations have been developed based on the parent theme.

-The center also maintains a list of supported and recommended WordPress plugins for their themes.
+The centre also maintains a list of supported and recommended WordPress plugins for their themes.

 WordPress has already been the darling of news and media websites, and it’s awesome to see how big organisations like NASA are finding it useful.